Fudan-HCI-Group-4/motion_gestures_detection/README.md

 ## Model
 - Based on the article's model
 - Like image recognition
-- The input is treated as a 1 row * 128 columns * 3 channels image
+- The input is treated as a 1 row * 128 columns * 3 channels image (128 sample points, 3 axis of accelerometer)
 - Output is a vector of probabilities
 - Input data are collected manually